Value proposition: what it is and how to create one

 How long should a value proposition be?

-Keep your value proposition to one or two sentences.
+Keep your value proposition to 1 or 2 sentences.
 It should be short enough to say in a single breath and memorable enough for customers to recall.
+If you can't explain your value clearly in under 30 words, it probably needs simplifying.

 Can I have different value propositions for different customer segments?

 Yes.
 If you serve distinct customer groups with different needs, create a tailored value proposition for each segment.
-Keep the core message consistent while adjusting the specific benefits you highlight.
+Keep the core message consistent while adjusting the specific benefits you highlight for each audience.

 What's the difference between a value proposition and a unique selling proposition?